What is the best cycling fitness test?

 Measure More, Train Better

-The more a test assess, the more you know about yourself and the more effectively you can train.
-The Sufferfest's 4DP™ Full Frontal fitness test is the only testing protocol that gives you a complete power profile (Functional Threshold Power, Maximal Aerobic Power, Anaerobic Capacity and Neuromuscular Power), rider type, and primary weakness in a single testing session.
+The more complete a test, the more you know about yourself and the more effectively you can train.
+The Sufferfest's 4DP™ Full Frontal fitness test is the only test that gives you a complete power profile, rider type, and primary weakness in a single testing session.
+Our Half Monty test is the only ramp test in the world that gives you your FTP, MAP and LTHR.
+Both tests are based on rigorous testing (both in a lab setting and in the app), data analysis and refinement by our world-class Sports Science team.

 The other tests only find a single element of your power profile: FTP (Functional Threshold Power - roughly the maximum average power you can sustain for efforts lasting around an hour).
 The MAP Ramp Test gives you MAP, or Maximal Aerobic Power.
 MAP is correlated with your power at VO2 Max.